Islandora/documentation/docs/islandora/rdf-mapping.md

 A RDF mapping need to be created for a new or custom content model/type.
 The following steps describe the procedure:
 * Export RDF mapping of a similar content type
 * Export form display yml to get the list of the fields (ex `core.entity_form_display.node.your_content_type.default.yml`)
-* Remove any cache and uuid related elements
+* Remove any cache and UUID related elements
 * Add/modify the fields and ontology properties as needed, following the same syntax
 * Name it following the convention (ex `rdf.mapping.node_type.your_content_type.yml`)
 * Import it by going to `http://localhost:8000/admin/config/development/configuration/single/import`